JigneshRaval/simple-blog/src/pages/javascript/understanding-execution-context-and-execution-stack-in-javascript.md

 The engine executes the function whose execution context is at the top of the stack.
 When this function completes, its execution stack is popped off from the stack, and the control reaches to the context below it in the current stack.

-Let’s understand this with a code example below:
+Let's understand this with a code example below:

 ```
 let a = 'Hello World!';